 I write and I teach.

 I have taught writing and literature at the University of Massachusetts at Amherst, Mount Holyoke College, Columbia University, and presently at Emerson College in Boston.
-In 2013 via a fellowship from the Fulbright Foundation I taught narrative nonfiction in the U.S. Studies Center at Universidad Nacional in Bogota, Colombia.
+In 2013 on a fellowship from the Fulbright Foundation I taught literary journalism and nonfiction writing in the U.S. Studies Center at Universidad Nacional in Bogota, Colombia.

 I am one of those writers who had some oddball jobs.
 I worked as a dolphin trainer and fish curator at Sealand of Cape Cod.
-I worked as a piano tuner at the University of Massachusetts.
-I worked as a blues pianist and studied piano with Sammy Price, king of boogie-woogie, on his piano in Harlem.
+I worked as a piano tuner at the Fine Arts Center at the University of Massachusetts.
+I worked as a blues pianist and studied piano with Sammy Price, king of boogie-woogie, at his piano in Harlem, and performed with him in clubs such as the Blue Note.

 During a summer in college I was a bee inspector for the state of Massachusetts, which led me to the commercial migratory beekeeper Andy Card, and to my first book, Following the Bloom—Across America with the Migratory Beekeepers.